ElipLam/IceBlock_Detection/README.md

 # Ice Block Detection
-Counter Ice Block in A Factory
+Counter Ice Block in A Factory.

-Thanks mikel-brostrom
+Thanks mikel-brostrom.

-This project base on Yolov5_DeepSort_Pytorch
+This project base on Yolov5_DeepSort_Pytorch.

 # Yolov5 + Deep Sort with PyTorch